fortanix/terraform-provider-dsm/docs/resources/secret.md

 subcategory: ""
 description: |-
   Imports a security object of type Secret.
 The returned resource object contains the UUID of the security object for further references.
-  A secret value format should be in a raw/base64/hex format.
-Secret can also be rotated
+  A secret value format should be in a base64 format.
+Secret can also be rotated.
 ---

 # dsm_secret (Resource)

 Imports a security object of type Secret.
 The returned resource object contains the UUID of the security object for further references.
-A secret value format should be in a raw/base64/hex format.
-Secret can also be rotated
+A secret value format should be in a base64 format.
+Secret can also be rotated.

 ## Example Usage